nesRobles/GapDetection/README.md

 The program also checks for duplicatation in positions.
 If a position should only exist one time at any given point in time, the gray square will turn red and will display the number of times that position exist at that time.

-As you can see the GTR position has changed to LD3.
+Here, the GTR position has changed to LD3.
 There is also another LD3 position three rows down as well.

 <img src="GapPics/SHIFTSLD3.JPG" alt="Logo" width="1050" height="300">